UMWEDU/umw-admissions-sync/_pages/visit.md

 <em>Please note that the UMW is doing its part to help halt the spread of the coronavirus (COVID-19) by moving classes online and cancelling all on-campus activities and events until May 15.</em>

-While the Admissions Office is unable to host on campus information sessions and tours, we are hosting online information sessions.
+The Admissions office is open and welcomes walk-ins to gather information and speak with a staff member.
+We are not hosting organized information sessions or student guided tours.
+We are hosting online information sessions.
 We hope you register to join us and find out more about life at Mary Washington.
 <h2>Virtual:</h2>
 <strong>Online Information Sessions</strong> - Preregistration is required for the online sessions.
 Please check the <a href="https://admissions.umw.edu/portal/webinars">calendar</a> for dates and times of sessions and to register.